-The Bruneian passport currently ranks on the 21st place according to the Guide Passport Ranking Index.
-It provides visa-free access to 166 countries.
-Raking it high on the overall mobility score.
-Bruneian passport holders have visa-free and visas on arrival access to countries such as Japan, China, Ukraine, Jamaica, United Kingdom, Taiwan, United Arab Emirates, United States and the entire European Union allowing almost instant international travel.
-Bruneian passport holders do however require an visa to enter about 60 countries in the world.
+The Bruneian passport is currently ranked 22nd place on the Guide Passport Index.
+It provides visa-free access to 168 countries.
+Bruneian passport holders have visa-free and visas on arrival access to countries such as Japan, Ukraine, Jamaica, United Kingdom, Taiwan, United Arab Emirates, United States and the entire European Union allowing almost instant international travel.
+Bruneian passport holders do however require an visa to enter about 61 countries in the world.

-The Sultanate of Brunei is consisting of four administrative districts.
+The Sultanate of Brunei consists of four administrative districts.
 It is located in Southeastern Asia bordering the South China Sea and Malaysia.
-The four districts are Belait, Brunei dan Muara, Temburong and Tutong.
+The four districts are Belait, Brunei dan Muara, Temburong, and Tutong.
 The district of Temburong is separated from all other districts and is only connected to the rest of the country via a bridge.
 Brunei has a total surface area of 5,765 square kilometers.

 The Sultanate of Brunei has a variety of tourist destinations.
 In general, tourism is governed by the Ministry of Primary Resources and Tourism.
-Some of the major destinations include the Sultan Omar Ali Saifuddin Mosque, the Brunei Museum, the Istana Nurul Iman palace, the Jerudong Park and the Ulu Temburong National Park.
-Tourists visit the country for its warm climate, beaches and beautiful nature with big parts of the country’s nature being protected as national parks.
-The majority of the 280,000 yearly overnight tourists are originating from the neighboring Southeast Asian countries but there is an increasing number of visitors from outside the region.
+Some of the major destinations include the Sultan Omar Ali Saifuddin Mosque, the Brunei Museum, the Istana Nurul Iman Palace, the Jerudong Park, and the Ulu Temburong National Park.
+Tourists visit the country for its warm climate, beaches, and beautiful nature with big parts of the country’s nature being protected as national parks.
+The majority of the 280,000 yearly overnight tourists originate from the neighboring Southeast Asian countries but there is an increasing number of visitors from outside the region.